3v401/Others/AWS/Database/README.md

-Telephone database made with Node.js
+Database made with Node.js in AWS.

 ### Node.js installation on Ubuntu